FPassarinho/FPassarinho/README.md

 Welcome to my GitHub Profile!

 Hello, I'm Filipe Passarinho.
-I hold an Associate Degree in Information Systems Development (CTeSP - Portugal), currently pursuing a Bachelor's Degree in Computer Engineering.
+I hold an Associate Degree in Information Systems Development (CTeSP - Portugal), currently pursuing a Bachelor's Degree in Computer Science and Engineering.
 I'm passionate about programming and continuously strive to enhance my skills and learn new technologies.
 My current favorite area is web development, but I'm always eager to explore and contribute to other areas as well.
 Ultimately, what drives me is the love for programming in all its forms.

   💻 Skills: